Buck Bumble: Multiplayer

 Buck Bumble has two multiplayer modes.
-The first, Buck Battle, allows up to two players to engage in an airborne dog-fight on a preset map.
+The first, Buck Battle, allows up to two players to engage in an airborne dog-fight deathmatch on a preset map.
 The second is a football-style game called Buzz Ball.
-The goal is to hit a giant soccer ball into the opposing player's net.
-As in Buck Battle, the player has the ability to kill the opponent in the process.
-Players are able to use two weapons from the game: a simple zapper, which gently moves the ball along, and a rocket launcher, which sends the ball flying in a different direction.
+The goal is to hit a giant football into the opposing player's net, while still fighting with each other.
+In the latter mode, players are able to use two weapons from the game: a simple zapper, which gently moves the ball along, and a rocket launcher, which sends the ball flying.